NavyaG-lab/Tech-writer/hausmeister/ops_how_to.md

  - There are two paths, the `S3 Path` corresponds to the direct file path on S3, and the `Databricks Path` to the mounted version on databricks.
 In this case, we want the `Databricks Path`

 ![finding a dataset on Sonar](../images/find_dataset.png)

+Alternatively, use the [dataset-path](hausmeister_tooling.md) command with the transaction ID and dataset name.

 ### Load it in databricks
 Now that you have the path, open up a databricks notebook ([here is a nice example](https://nubank.cloud.databricks.com/#notebook/131424/command/131441))